 For form buttons, use appropriate types:

-Button with Loading State
+Loading State Button

-For buttons that trigger async actions, provide feedback:
+For buttons that trigger loading states:

 <button type="button" class="btn" aria-busy="true" aria-live="polite">